Derposoft/delay-counter/README.md

 coming soon tm, support for:
 n-input gates
 prop and contam delays (as opposed to just one at a time)
-maybe more stuff if i get bored
+maybe more stuff if i find time

 ## how to use this:
 ### step 1: enter in values